telerik/blazor-docs/components/datepicker/overview.md

 ---
 title: Overview
 page_title: Date Picker Overview
-description: Overview of the Date Picker for Blazor.
+description: Learn more about the Date Picker component for Blazor by checking the examples and its key features.
 slug: components/datepicker/overview
 tags: telerik,blazor,date,picker,datepicker,overview
 published: True
 position: 0
 ---

-# Blazor Date Picker Component Overview
+# Blazor Date Picker Overview

 The <a href="https://www.telerik.com/blazor-ui/datepicker" target="_blank">Blazor Date Picker component</a> allows the user to choose a date from a visual Gregorian [calendar]({%slug components/calendar/overview%}) or type it into a [date input]({%slug components/dateinput/overview%}) that can accept only dates.
 You can control the date format of the input, how the user navigates through the calendar, and which dates the user cannot select.

-#### To use a Telerik Date Picker for Blazor, add the `TelerikDatePicker` tag.
+## Creating Blazor Date Picker

+1. Use the `TelerikDatePicker` tag to add the component to a view, for example, `~/Pages/Index.razor`.

+1. Set the [two-way value binding]({%slug get-started-value-vs-data-binding %}#value-binding) by using `@bind-Value`.

+1. Optionally, create a reference to an instance of the Blazor Date Picker by providing the component's namespace.

->caption Basic date picker with namespace and reference
+>caption Basic Date Picker with namespace and reference

 ````CSHTML
 The selected date is: @datePickerValue.ToShortDateString()